 You don’t necessarily have to match a Queen pillow to a Queen mattress, or a King to a King.
 The key is to use the pillow size that fits you and your sleeping preferences.

-If you already have a pillow size that works for you – great!
+If you already have a pillow size that works for you, then great!
 Keep using it.
 If you’re confused and don’t know what size will work for you, let’s first start with a visual aid.

 As the picture shows, the depth of the pillows is the same.
-The width of each pillow is the same 20″.
-The lengths are where they differ.
+The width of each pillow is the same 20″, but the lengths are where they differ.

 The extra length of a Queen or King pillow might help you, or it might annoy you.
 More is not necessarily better!

 Some people and certain sleeping positions will benefit from a longer pillow.
 Others will not.